Here are all the winners from the 2024 Grammys – rolling list

 Best Contemporary Instrumental Album

 Béla Fleck, Zakir Hussain, Edgar Meyer ft.
-Rakesh Chaurasia – ‘As We Speak’
+Rakesh Chaurasia – ‘As We Speak’ – winner

 House of Waters – ‘On Becoming’